Reference 07 — Host embedding

 • Redundant links are visible, not folded.
 Two routes to the same producer are two subscriptions delivering independently; an await timeout on one route detects a dead link while the other keeps delivering.
 The failover signal is the pair of deliveries itself.

-• Replies are bounded the same way: an FWD{REPLY}’s dst is the accumulated return route, consumed hop by hop; it does not grow src.
+• Replies are bounded the same way.
+An FWD{REPLY}’s dst is the accumulated return route, consumed hop by hop; it does not grow src.

 Node identity